TommasoPino/home_assistant_solarman_w_control/README.md

 This component uses Pysolarman by Jonathan McCrohan for the underlying protocol, and also provides service-access to the library for advanced users.
 See [advanced](advanced.md).

+NOTE: this repository tries to add inverter control capability to the instance.
+USE AT YOUR OWN RISK.

 # Discord

 Feel free to discuss the integration by joining the [Discord server](https://discord.gg/3HQJXR7qRd).